johannesegger/SenseHatNet/README.md

 [![image](https://img.shields.io/nuget/v/SenseHatNet.svg)](https://www.nuget.org/packages/SenseHatNet/)

-Since .NET Core 2.1 we can build and run .NET applications directly on a RPi 3.
-Check out [this sample application](Sample/) on how to build and run a .NET application on a RPi 3 using Docker.
+Check out [this sample application](Sample/) on how to build and run a .NET application on a Raspberry Pi (works natively and also using Docker).

 ## Getting started